Business Administration, MBA (Online)

 Executive Perspectives

-The following courses (3 credits each) provide students with a greater understanding of leading people and organizations.
+The executive perspective courses provide students with a greater understanding of leading people and organizations.
 Topics include: assessing and developing one’s leadership and managerial skills; learning how to use technology for managing the vast array of data and information sources; applying the appropriate analytical tools and business factors in making business decisions and evaluating their financial impact; and developing the business, human resource and organizational perspectives needed by executives as they make both strategic and operational decisions.

 Integrative Capstone

-The following course (3 credits) is taken the final year of the program.
+The integrative capstone course is one of the final courses taken in the program.
 This course provides the opportunity to integrate what has been learned in the Core, Specialization, and Executive Perspective courses while adding global perspectives and reinforcing the ethical dimensions of decision making needed for success in business today.

 Code | Title | Credits |